These Sweet Sesame Ginger Meatballs are Asian style turkey meatballs that can be served as an appetizer or on a bed of rice for a complete meal!

 Step 4: Bake in the oven.

-While there is a time and a place for pan frying meatballs (like my Mom's Swedish Meatballs)
+While there is a time and a place for pan frying meatballs, baking these are our preferred method.

 And done!
 Sprinkle with some sesame seeds and fresh chopped green onions and these Sweet Sesame Ginger Meatballs are little bites of sweet, salty, Asian inspired deliciousness.